 9 Therefore God has highly exalted him and bestowed on him the name that is above every name, 10 so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.Philippians 2:9-11

-So walk the Path of Jesus, the Path of Live – and give yourselves in love for others.
-This path contains blessings now and life forever.
+So walk the Path of Jesus, the Path of Life – and give yourselves in love for others.
+This path contains both blessings now and forever.